- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-Those hiring a full-time foreign domestic helper should be aware that the individual will be officially recognised as an overseas domestic worker and not a Hong Kong permanent resident.
+Expats who decide to hire a full-time foreign domestic helper should be aware that the individual will be officially recognised as an overseas domestic worker and not a Hong Kong permanent resident.
 Their work visa is totally dependent on their current employment contract which means that, when hiring a helper, the employer has to sponsor their helper’s work visa.
-This comes with some paperwork but as Hong Kong is quite efficient when it comes to bureaucracy, the process is neither very painful nor expensive.

 Labour laws in Hong Kong

 There are several regulations that expats considering hiring a domestic helper in Hong Kong should be aware of.

 The Minimum Allowable Wage (MAW) for domestic helpers is set by the government.
 Employers who pay less than the MAW may be subject to fines or imprisonment

 Foreign domestic helpers can only be employed on a full-time basis and are required to live at their employer’s place of residence.
 They must be provided with suitable accommodation with a reasonable level of privacy

 Employers are required to provide three meals a day to their helper, though a food allowance can be offered as an alternative.
 The minimum food allowance is also set by the government

 Helpers have to be given at least one day off a week and are also entitled to all statutory holidays